NREL/T3CO/docs/content/run_scenario.md

 This helper method loads the design cycle used for mpgge and range determination.
-It can also be used standalone to get cycles not in standard gl.OPTIMIZATION_DRIVE_CYCLES location, but still needs cycle name from scenario object, carried in scenario.driveCycle.
+It can also be used standalone to get cycles not in standard gl.OPTIMIZATION_DRIVE_CYCLES location, but still needs cycle name from scenario object, carried in scenario.drive_cycle.
 If the drive cycles are a list of tuples, handle accordingly with eval.

 **Arguments**: